Frozenmad/MetaDelta/README.md

-# MetaDelta: A Meta-Learning System for Few-shot Image Classification
+# MetaDelta++: Improve Generalization of Few-shot System Through Multi-Scale Pretrained Models and Improved Training Strategies

 _note: this version is only for publication, we will re-organize and clean our code for better research use later_